-Lastly, add support for TryCatchOp effects to runEval' in APL.InterpPure and to runEvalIO' in APL.InterpIO; runEval and runEvalIO do not need to treat TryCatchOp identically; for example, when interpreting TryCatchOp m1 m2 it's permissible for the effects of m1 to be visible in m2 in runEvalIO but not visible in runEval (or vice versa).
+Lastly, add support for TryCatchOp effects to runEval' in APL.InterpPure and to runEvalIO' in APL.InterpIO; both runEval' and runEvalIO' should treat TryCatchOP effects the same.

 3 Task: Key-value Store Effects

 In this task, you'll add KvGetOp and KvPutOp operations for reading and storing values from the key-value store, respectively.
 For example,